-Note: The Google Cloud Storage URIs described in this document are subject to change.
+Note: The Cloud Storage URIs described in this document are subject to change.

 URIs for standard requests

-For most operations you can use either of the following URLs to access objects:
+Unless noted otherwise below, you can use either of the following URLs to access buckets and objects:

 Both forms support secure sockets layer (SSL) encryption, which means you can use either HTTP or HTTPS.
 For a list of XML API requests that can use these URIs, see Reference Methods.

-Google Cloud Storage also provides XML API endpoints that can be used for just uploading or downloading data.
+Google Cloud Storage also provides dedicated XML API endpoints for just uploads or downloads.

 Both endpoints support secure sockets layer (SSL) encryption.

-You can use the download endpoint only for downloading data and the upload endpoint only for uploading data.
-You may see a small benefit from using these custom endpoints when you are transferring large amounts of data.
+The download endpoint only supports downloading data while the upload endpoint only supports uploading data.
+You may see a small performance benefit from using these dedicated endpoints when transferring large amounts of data.

 URI for CNAME redirects

-If you are using a CNAME alias to redirect requests, you must use a special URI to access Google Cloud Storage.
-A CNAME redirect is a special DNS record that lets you use a URL from your own domain to access a resource (bucket and object) in Google Cloud Storage without revealing the Google Cloud Storage URI.
+When using a CNAME alias to redirect requests, you must use a special URI to access Cloud Storage.
+A CNAME redirect is a special DNS record that lets you use a URL from your own domain to access a resource (bucket and object) in Cloud Storage without revealing the Cloud Storage URI.
 To do this, you must use the following URI in the host name portion of your CNAME record:

-For example, let's assume your domain is example.com and you want to make travel maps available to your customers.
-You could create a bucket in Google Cloud Storage called travel-maps.example.com, and then create a CNAME record in DNS that redirects requests from travel-maps.example.com to the Google Cloud Storage URI.
-To do this, you publish the following CNAME record in DNS:
+For example, assume your domain is example.com and you want to make travel maps available to your customers.
+You could create a bucket in Cloud Storage called travel-maps.example.com, and then create a CNAME record in DNS that redirects requests from travel-maps.example.com to the Cloud Storage URI.
+To do this, publish the following CNAME record in DNS:

 travel-maps.example.com CNAME c.storage.googleapis.com

-By doing this, your customers can use the following URL to access a map of Paris:
+Your customers can then use the following URL to access a map of Paris:

 When creating a bucket that will be used to serve resources for redirect requests, your bucket name must conform to standard DNS naming conventions.
-For more information, see Bucket Name Requirements.
-For an example of configuring a bucket as a web site, see Configuring a Bucket as a Website.
+See Bucket Name Requirements for more information.
+Related to this, for an example of configuring a bucket as a web site see Configuring a Bucket as a Website.

 URI for authenticated browser downloads

-We recommend using HTTPS for authenticated browser downloads, but both HTTP and HTTPS are supported.
-For more information about authenticated browser downloads, see Cookie-based Authentication in Authentication.
+We strongly recommend using HTTPS for authenticated browser downloads, but both HTTP and HTTPS are supported.
+For more information about authenticated browser downloads, see Cookie-based Authentication under Authentication.